How is eosinophilic esophagitis treated?

 Why choose Children’s Colorado for your child’s EoE or EGID care?

 Unlike many other EoE programs, we focus on providing multidisciplinary care for every patient.
-This means that our team of EoE experts, gastroenterologists, allergists, psychologists and dietitians works together to treat all aspects of your child's health – from food allergies to EoE symptoms to mental health and beyond.
-All of these pediatric specialists see patients in one appointment and in one convenient location through Children's Colorado's Multidisciplinary Clinic.
+This means that our team of EoE experts, gastroenterologists, allergists, psychologists and dietitians work together to treat all aspects of your child's health – from food allergies to EoE symptoms to mental health and beyond.
+All of these pediatric specialists see patients in one appointment and in one convenient location through our Multidisciplinary Clinic.

-As an academic research institution, our Program has access to the latest technology and knowledge to diagnose, monitor and treat kids and teens living with EoE.
-In fact, we are leaders in improving care for patients with EoE through innovations like the minimally-invasive Esophageal String Test and the transnasal endoscopy technique.
+As an academic research institution, our Gastrointestinal Eosinophilic Diseases Program has access to the latest technology and knowledge to diagnose, monitor and treat kids and teens living with EoE.
+In fact, we are leaders in improving care for patients with EoE through innovations like the minimally-invasive esophageal string test and the transnasal endoscopy technique.

 At Children's Colorado, we see children and teens with EoE from around the United States and the world.
 Our nurse coordinators are available to help book appointments to make traveling for care as easy as possible.